Tempranillo

 1. Tempranillo is moderately drought-resistant and very productive.
 Thus, the best sites have moderately poor soils to naturally limit this productivity.

-2. It’s known to produce higher tannin and deeper color when grown in clay-based soils.
-(Although, high yields will reduce intensity.)
+2. It produces higher tannin and deeper color when grown in clay-based soils.
+(Although high yields will reduce intensity.)

-3. Cooler nighttime temperatures cause Tempranillo bunches to stay tight which helps with tannin structure and acidity as it ripens.
+3. Cooler nighttime temperatures cause the grape’s bunches to stay tight, which helps with tannin structure and acidity as it ripens.

-4. Tempranillo is a sensitive, thin-skinned grape, and generally likes protection from windy locations.
-It does loves the sun.
+4. It’s a sensitive, thin-skinned grape and generally likes protection from windy locations.
+It loves the sun.